 The Trustees, Members of the Advisory Board (if any), and officers of the trust and fund, as applicable, are listed below.
 The Board of Trustees governs the fund and is responsible for protecting the interests of shareholders.
 The Trustees are experienced executives who meet periodically throughout the year to oversee the fund's activities, review contractual arrangements with companies that provide services to the fund, oversee management of the risks associated with such activities and contractual arrangements, and review the fund's performance.
-Each of the Trustees oversees 305 funds.
+Except for Jonathan Chiel, each of the Trustees oversees 305 funds.
+Mr. Chiel oversees 176 funds.